 The burgundy-colored Thalys high-speed train, with a top speed of 300kmph (186 mph), connects Paris, Brussels, Amsterdam, and (via Brussels) Cologne.
 Travel time from Paris to Amsterdam is 3 hours, 20 minutes, and from Brussels 1 hour, 50 minutes.
 For Thalys information and reservations, call tel 32-070/667-788, 0.17€ per minute, or visit www.thalys.com.
 Tickets are also available from railway stations and travel agents.

-On Eurostar high-speed trains (top speed 300kmph/186 mph), the travel time between London St. Pancras Station and Brussels’s Bruxelles-Midi Station (the closest connecting point for Amsterdam) is around 2 hours.
-Departures from London to Brussels are approximately every 2 hours at peak times.
+On Eurostar high-speed trains (top speed 300kmph/186 mph), the travel time between London St. Pancras Station and and Amsterdam is just under 4 hours.
+All trains stop in Rotterdam and Brussels’s Bruxelles-Midi Station (no change of train required).
 For Eurostar reservations, call tel 08432/186186 in Britain; tel 44/1233-617-575 from outside the UK; www.eurostar.com.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.